Skip to content

 But the bigger cost is opportunity cost.
 Submissions that take 48 hours to process lose to competitors who quote in 24.
 Binders that take 2 days to issue after approval lose deals to MGAs who issue same-day.
 Manual workflows create friction that drives business elsewhere.

-Monthly bordereaux reporting to capacity providers is a time sink for most MGAs.
-Regure automates it: premium, claims, and endorsement data aggregated from processed transactions and formatted per each capacity provider's specifications.
+Bordereaux automation and reporting for coverholders and Lloyd's MGAs — eliminate manual monthly reporting.
+Monthly bordereaux reporting to capacity providers is automated: premium, claims, and endorsement data aggregated from processed transactions and formatted per each capacity provider's specifications.

 Every MGA with delegated authority must report bound premium, claims, and endorsements to their capacity providers monthly or quarterly.
 These bordereaux reports show what business was written under the binding authority agreement, what claims were filed, and what reserves were established.